What is content marketing and how do you do it?

 The important caveat to maximising reach is relevance.
 Viral success looks great, but if you’re in a B2B field or niche B2C, you’ll be reaching people who would never buy your product or service.
 And asked “how to go viral”, one of the masters of clickbait headlines and stories offered the advice: “Capture a leprechaun and steal his lucky charms.”

 Our advice?
-Aim high, be ambitious, but have ground your sense of what can be achieved in data research.
+Aim high, be ambitious, but ground your sense of what can be achieved in data research.

 If you’ve followed all the steps so far, you’ll know: